Hurly Long

 Christopher Herlihy "Hurly" Long (born 21 July 1995) is a German professional golfer who plays on the European Tour.
-He won the 2020 Italian Challenge Open.
+He won the 2020 Italian Challenge Open Eneos Motor Oil on the Challenge Tour.

 Amateur career

 Long attended Texas Tech University from 2015 to 2018, having been a freshman at the University of Oregon in 2014/15.
 He won the 2017 Carmel Cup after a playoff, which included a second-round 61 to set a new course record at Pebble Beach.
 He was part of the German team in three Eisenhower Trophy tournaments: 2014, 2016 and 2018.

 Professional career

 Long turned professional at the start of 2019 and played on the Pro Golf Tour in his first year as a professional.
 He had a successful season, winning the Raiffeisen Pro Golf Tour St. Pölten in July after a final round of 60.
 During the season he was also runner-up three times, third twice and had 7 other top-10 finishes.
 He won the Order of Merit and gained a place on the Challenge Tour for 2020.

 Long had little success on the 2020 Challenge Tour until he won the Italian Challenge Open Eneos Motor Oil in early October, an event reduced to 54 holes by bad weather.
 Long won with a birdie at the second hole of a playoff.